What is the best way to travel around Mexico?

 Mexico’s highway system is divided between toll roads (cuotas) and free roads (libres).
 The toll highways are well-maintained with limited access points and offer the fastest routes between major destinations, though costs can add up quickly at $5-15 USD per segment.
 The Troncal highways connect major cities, while libre roads provide more scenic alternatives for travelers not in a hurry.

 Within Mexican cities, travelers have multiple convenient options for getting around efficiently and economically.
-Uber has transformed urban transportation by operating in 33 Mexican cities with rates approximately 40% cheaper than traditional taxis while providing added security and fare transparency.
+Uber has transformed urban transportation (read more in our guide to public transportation safety in Mexico) by operating in 33 Mexican cities with rates approximately 40% cheaper than traditional taxis while providing added security and fare transparency.

 Mexico City boasts an impressive metro system serving 1.5 billion passengers annually with tickets costing only 5 pesos (approximately $0.25 USD).
 For an authentic local experience, collectivos (shared vans) operate set routes in many tourist areas and between neighboring towns for just $1-5 USD per journey, offering frequent departures and cultural immersion.

 While Mexico’s once-extensive passenger rail system has largely disappeared, the Chihuahua al Pacífico Railway (known as El Chepe) offers Mexico’s only major passenger train experience.
-This scenic journey through Copper Canyon costs between $75-180 USD depending on class and provides access to spectacular landscapes inaccessible by other means.
+This scenic journey through Copper Canyon (featured in our top 5 scenic road trips in Mexico) costs between $75-180 USD depending on class and provides access to spectacular landscapes inaccessible by other means.

 Water transportation plays an important role in certain regions of Mexico.
 Ferries connect the Baja California peninsula with mainland Mexico at $75-100 USD with a vehicle, while water taxis serve coastal tourist areas like Puerto Vallarta, Cancun, and Cozumel.
 These aquatic options often combine practical transportation with sightseeing opportunities, adding value beyond mere conveyance.